I apparently have an entrepreneurial heart because I started wondering how to make money about the time I, I don't know, started talking.

-After college, I moved to D.C. where I was an intern for 3 months getting NO money.
+After college, I moved to D.C. where before I was hired full time, I served as an intern for 3 months, making no money.
 So then I resorted to scavenging free food at events whenever possible and at one point found out about a catering job I could do to make some money.
-They BUS you out to the event (not in the best part of town) and you make sure the buffet stays full.
+They bus you out to the event (not in the best part of town) and you make sure the buffet stays full.
 But the best part?

 It was for Redskins Games.

 So while I had to slave over steaming hot trays of food for other people - I also got to watch pro-football for free.
 I only did it once, but it was pretty fun.
 And it was ironic to have people dismiss you as "just the server" but be getting paid, then get up, put on my Big Girl Suit and walk right into the White House complex -- and work for free.